tomasblomgren/project1-SSOC/README.md

 - There are no unfixed bugs!

 ### Further Testing

-- CSS responsinator
+- CSS responsinator returns no issues
+- A large amount of testing where issued so that the pages and links refered correctly
+- Friends and family has tested the website from the user perspective and no complaints where noted

-## Deployment
+## Deployment to Github pages

--
--
--
--
--
+- log in to the github account and locate the repository
+- At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+- Alternatively Click Here for a GIF demonstrating the process starting from Step 2.
+- Scroll down the Settings page until you locate the "GitHub Pages" Section.
+- Under "Source", click the dropdown called "None" and select "Master Branch".
+- The page will automatically refresh.
+- Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

-## Credits
+## Credits and sources

 ### Content

-The text sections where written by myself but where inspired by this wikipedia header(https://sv.wikipedia.org/wiki/Sigtuna) The icons placed in the footer where taken from Font Awesome (https://fontawesome.com/icons) The text fonts where taken from Google Fonts (https://fonts.google.com/)
+- The text sections where written by myself but where inspired by this wikipedia header(https://sv.wikipedia.org/wiki/Sigtuna)
+- The icons placed in the footer where taken from Font Awesome (https://fontawesome.com/icons)
+- The text fonts where taken from Google Fonts (https://fonts.google.com/)
+- The hamburger menu was taken from this guide : https://alvarotrigo.com/blog/hamburger-menu-css/.
+Lines 228 - 317 and lines 380 - 431

 ### Media
 The pictures from the home and gallery page was taken from following sites:
 (https://www.google.com/search?q=sigtuna+runstenar&rlz=1C1CHBF_svSE976SE977&sxsrf=APq-WBsZcNm4zAngGRG_M7GIVFunyXYt0g:1648576318476&source=lnms&tbm=isch&sa=X&ved=2ahUKEwir6OOu8ev2AhV6QvEDHQUxAd0Q_AUoAXoECAEQAw&biw=1536&bih=746&dpr=1.25) (https://www.google.com/search?q=klocktornet+sigtuna&rlz=1C1CHBF_svSE976SE977&hl=sv&sxsrf=APq-WBtoksMoZWuwdKn94P5_W8oWDpYZUQ:1648576423143&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiyntjg8ev2AhVvR_EDHVFJAfsQ_AUoAnoECAEQBA&biw=1536&bih=746&dpr=1.25)

+## Acknowledgements
+- My mentor for tremendous help and coaching
+- The tutor team at Code Institute for help and feedback